-21.8 Suspend, Wake-up and Resume
+20.8 Suspend, Wake-up and Resume

-After the USB line has been inactive for a period of 3 ms (J state), the controller set the SUSPI flag and triggers the corresponding interrupt if enabled.
+After a period of 3 ms during which the USB line was inactive (J state), the controller setn the SUSPI flag and triggers the corresponding interrupt if enabled.
 The firmware may then set the FRZCLK bit.